Sound Proofing Your Home On A Budget

 soundproofing on a budget

-There are several ways to soundproof your home; the most efficient way is to call in the pros.
-This will be an expensive option as windows doors, as well as floors and roof, need to be looked into.
+There are several ways to soundproof your home, but the most efficient is to call in the pros.
+This will be an expensive option, as windows and doors, as well as floors and roofs, need to be considered.

-Then there are walls were noise travels through from the neighbours.
-In these applications, we install a Drywall with a cavity space against the existing brick wall.
+Then there are walls where noise travels through from the neighbours.
+We install a Drywall with a cavity space against the existing brick wall in these applications.
 The cavity space is then fitted with CavityBatt to reduce sound penetration.
-However, in this post, we will look at a 90% DIY option that will save you money and in most cases be very efficient.
+However, in this post, we will look at a 90% DIY option that will save you money and, in most cases, be very efficient.

-There are two common types of sound.
-One is noise pollution, and the other is acoustic noise.
-Acoustic noise is a tiny echo type noise in a concrete room.
-This can be easily solved with the right carpeting and sound-absorbing methods to reduce sound vibration.
+There are two common types of sound: noise pollution and acoustic noise.
+Acoustic noise is a tiny echo in a concrete room.
+Reducing sound vibration can be easily solved with the right carpeting and sound-absorbing methods.

-If you ever walked into an empty home and are talking you will realize that it is quite noisy.
-Now fill the room with furniture and carpets as well as curtaining, and it’s a different room.
+If you have ever walked into an empty home and talked, you will realize it is pretty noisy.
+Now, fill the room with furniture, carpets, and curtains, and it’s a different room.

-Remember sound signals bounce like those little rubber balls that accelerate and bounce fiercely when your little one throw them on the floor.
-Now if they throw that same ball on densely padded carpeting, the ball will hardly bounce.
+Remember, sound signals bounce like those little rubber balls that accelerate and bounce fiercely when your little one throws them on the floor.
+If they throw that same ball on densely padded carpeting, the ball will hardly bounce.
 That is how acoustics will work.
-However that not your problem with the noisy neighbours or club down the road is your problem
+However, that is not your problem with the noisy neighbours or club down the road is your problem

-Sound travels through windows, doors walls and the roof space as well as floors.
-The biggest challenge in most homes is usually through windows and doors as well as roof space.
-We will look at a few economical ways at how you can soundproof your home on a budget.
+Sound travels through windows, doors, walls, roof space, and floors.
+The biggest challenge in most homes is usually through windows, doors, and roof space.
+We will look at a few economical ways to soundproof your home on a budget.

 Windows: Sound Proofing Your Home